Road safety advice for towns and built-up areas

 Research shows that over half (52%) of pedestrian casualties happen at junctions2.
 So it goes without saying that junctions can be a bit dodgy and it’s important to take your time and take an extra look before crossing or turning.

 - Read the road

 Is the road busy?
 What’s the weather like?
-It’s worth checking in with what’s going on around you and adjusting your route appropriately.
+Figures show 96% of accidents involving pedestrians happen in built-up areas, with most casualties occurring between 4-6pm on weekdays and between 1-3pm at weekends so it’s worth checking in with what’s going on around you and adjusting your speed and route appropriately3.